Skip to main content

 Advice to Future Students

-Kaleigh encourages anyone considering Higher Education, especially mature or working students, to take the leap:
+Kaleigh encourages anyone thinking about returning to Higher Education, especially mature or working students, to take the leap:

 “Just do it.
 Don’t be scared about not knowing anybody… don’t think you’re too old or not smart enough, because you will get the support you need.”